About Me

 Photo credit: Ally Spear

 Marissa Spear is a disabled writer and historian based in Northwest Arkansas.
 She received her BA in Health Equity Studies with a minor in Public Health from Goucher College and a Certificate in Professional Achievement in Narrative Medicine from Columbia University.
+She is currently pursuing her Master of Library and Information Studies from the University of Oklahoma.

 She is represented by Daniele Hunter at McIntosh & Otis.